 The program is approved by the Iowa Department of Education.
 Through agreements with other states, graduates may apply for certification after receiving an Iowa license.

-Students apply for admission to the Teacher Education Program while enrolled in EDUC 205 Field Experience or EDUC 207 Orientation to Teaching.
+Students apply for admission to the Teacher Education Program while enrolled in EDUC 205 Introduction to the Teaching Profession or EDUC 207 Orientation to Teaching.
 However, there are general education courses which can be taken before applying for admission.
 These courses are:

 ENGL 101 Written Communications